search-rug/doc-as-code-single-case-experiment/README.md

 ### Scenario two - Quality gates

 The concept of 'quality gate' refers to the acceptance criteria a project must meet before proceeding to the follow-up delivery phases.
 In software, automatically verifiable criteria are integrated into the CI/CD environment with this purpose.
 The proposed documentation approach would enforce two main criteria related to the issues dicussed at the beginning of the document: prose quality/clarity, and completeness of expected technical details provided.
 In this proof of concept, two 'quality gates' are included for illustrative purposes: (1) acronmyms must be explicitly defined by linking them to an entry in a centralized glossary, and (2) the models used in the document to describe hardware elements must explicitly define the endianness of the registers.
-For the latter, you will use a prelimiary version of an extension for describing hardware using SystemRDL language (it is not necessary to have to previous knowledge about its syntax, as the exercise will guide you on how to modify it).
+For the latter, you will use a prelimiary version of an asciidoc extension that allows to embed hardware definitions in SystemRDL language (it is not necessary to have to previous knowledge about its syntax, as the exercise will guide you on how to modify it).

 Steps:

 1. Add a SystemRDL model.
 The following one represents a registers map for a device called 'turboencarbulator'.
-However, it has an issue, as the addresses overlap, and the endianness is not defined:
+In a nutshell, it describes a register map (REG1) with two fields (f1 and f2) of 8 and 16 bits respectively, and a default value of 256 for the former.
+Note that the dashes (----) are not part of SystemRDL defintion, but the way Asciidoc defines the beginning and the end of the [systemrdl] macro.
+Pretend that you overlooked the inconsistency of storing 256 in a 8-bit field, and copy the definition as-is in the first document created on the previous scenario.

 ```